-Our core business is schools in a day visit or residential capacity.
-We have a strong and growing relationship with West Sussex County Council and are one of their preferred providers of activities for family groups with a disabled child or young person.
+Our core business remains schools in a day visit or residential capacity.
+We have a strong and ever growing relationship with West Sussex County Council and are one of their preferred providers of activities for family groups with a disabled child or young person.
 The ChallengeU programme for young people that have offended, are at risk of offending or have disengaged with society or education is becoming an increasing influence on our overall offering at Lodge Hill and the need increases with much younger young people requiring intervention and support than we had anticipated.
-The centre is licensed for weddings and we have a unique offering for those wishing to share their special day at Lodge Hill.
+The centre is licensed for weddings, and we have a unique offering for those wishing to share their special day at Lodge Hill.
 We have great conference facilities to host meetings, corporate events and presentations that add additional income streams to support our core work of supporting children and young people to thrive.
-2019 saw the added income stream from the newly refurbished cottage at the grounds entrance.
-It is multi-use and has seen a welcome source of income from groups booking via the Air BnB website.

 The centre would not be the success it is without the hard work and dedication of the superb Lodge Hill team guided by Lisa May, our dedicated CEO and the hours of voluntary work carried out by our highly motivated Trustees.
 We are incredibly lucky to receive wide ranging support from generous funders, sponsors and donors.
 Our President, Patrons and Company Members have played a significant role in the development and success of Lodge Hill through their continued support.
-I will finish this section with a special tribute to Lisa May.
-She has been instrumental in the survival of our charity through the pandemic.
-Without her hard work, leadership, ideas and relationships with key contacts, I am sure we wouldn't be as far ahead as we are now.
+Looking forward, it is exciting to see a new team bond and drive Lodge Hill to a different level.